Learn about actual and potential costs

 Buyers should make sure the provider offers appropriate types of corrugated boxes with the appropriate dimensions and durability.

 Buyers should evaluate suppliers based on the estimated costs of the units they are offering.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should include the date when proposals are due and when award information will be available.

 Buyers should include any other benchmark dates relevant to the project that suppliers will need to be aware of.

 Evaluate major factors to mitigate risk

 How risky is the supply chain?

 Overall, there is a moderate level of supply chain risk for corrugated boxes.
-On the supply side, most risk comes from upstream paper suppliers because paper is the primary input in the production of corrugated boxes.
-Although in recent years paper mills have suffered from a decline in demand from...
+On the supply side, most risk comes from upstream paper mills and pulp suppliers because paper is the primary input in the production of corrugated boxes.
+Although paper mills have suffered from a decline in demand from...
 Subscribe to learn more.